Course Outline

 1. To describe the role and characteristics of an effective negotiator:

-• To identify the qualities that should be present in a negotiator’s attitude and actions.
+• Determine the qualities that should be present in a negotiator’s attitude and expressed through actions

-• To determine the rights and responsibilities of an effective negotiator.
+• Determine the rights of an effective negotiator

-• To outline the desired behaviors and actions of an effective negotiator.
+• Determine desired behaviors and actions of an effective negotiator

-2. To describe the situational context of five negotiation strategies and to establish criteria for selecting negotiation strategies.
+2. To describe the situational context of the five negotiation strategies and determine criteria for selecting negotiation strategies:

-3. To learn about a dozen of the most effective negotiation strategies and present them in the form of an inventory of techniques used by effective negotiators.
+• Learn about a dozen of the most effective negotiation strategies and present them as an inventory of techniques used by effective negotiators

-4. Selection of a negotiation style, appropriate to the processes in which participants are involved.
+• Select a negotiation style, appropriate to the negotiation processes in which participants are involved

-- The Harvard model of negotiation, emphasizing cooperation and seeking win-win agreements.
+• The Harvard model of negotiation, emphasizing cooperation and seeking a win-win agreement

-6. A model of the dynamics of emotional escalation, providing insights into when to engage in constructive confrontation to control emotions and address issues rather than escalate conflicts.
+4. Model of the dynamics of emotional escalation to understand when to engage in constructive confrontation to control emotions and address issues without escalating conflict:

 Module 3

-• Initiation of negotiations and presentation of initial positions.
+• Start of negotiations and presentation of initial positions

-• Participants identify negotiation variables from a list learned during the training that they use in daily negotiations.
+• Trainees identify negotiation variables from the pool of learned variables that they use daily

-• Participants select new negotiation variables to introduce into their negotiations.
+• Trainees select new negotiation variables to introduce into their negotiations

-• Participants determine the business case resulting from their chosen negotiation variables.
+• Trainees determine the business case resulting from their chosen negotiation variables

-3. Preparation and execution of initial negotiations by participants:
+3. Preparation and execution of the first negotiations by the trainees:

-• Discussion of the negotiations, where participants identify which principles of effective negotiation, as presented by the trainer, were not applied.
+• Discuss the negotiations, identifying which principles of effective negotiation were not applied

-• Developing three effective arguments and business justifications for each chosen variable (by each participant) based on selected variables from the training.
+• Develop three effective arguments and business justifications for each variable (by each trainee) based on selected variables from the pool learned during the training.

 Module 4

-1. Practical application of the laws of persuasion and six rules of influence, as described by Professor Robert Cialdini, enabling participants to secure significant concessions in negotiations for government.
+1. Practical application of the laws of persuasion and the six rules of influence described by Professor Robert Cialdini, enabling participants to obtain significant concessions in negotiations:

-2. Participants will determine at which stages of the negotiation process and how they can apply individual rules of exerting influence.
+• Determine at what stages of the negotiation process and how individual rules of influence can be applied

-3. Each participant will plan their chosen negotiation process, which they will conduct after the training, using the knowledge gained during the program.
+2. Each participant will plan their chosen negotiation process, which they will conduct after the training, using the knowledge gained during the training.

 Requirements

-No prior knowledge is required for this training for government personnel.
+No prior knowledge is necessary for this training for government participants.

 14 Hours